 With manufacturers now producing a vast range of metals, quality assurance and control standards have to be more robust.
 Analysis of materials coming in and products going out is a vitally important safeguard for anyone using metal in their manufacturing process.
 Even the output of 3D metal printing, soon to become a reality, will only be as good as the raw input allows, however clever it may be.
 This will make grading an essential part of the process.

 Time and cost saving

-Metals analysers are crucial to the determination of a metal’s chemical composition, which, together with mechanical and physical properties, is critical in determining quality and suitability.
-Analysing metal on its way in, on its way out, and anywhere in between during the production process, is an essential part of the vigilance required to meet quality standards.
+Metals analyzers are crucial to the determination of a metal’s chemical composition, which, together with mechanical and physical properties, is critical in determining quality and suitability.
+Analyzing metal on its way in, on its way out, and anywhere in between during the production process, is an essential part of the vigilance required to meet quality standards.
 Keeping up with the current plethora of standards and knowing their equivalents manually can be a timely and costly nightmare.
 So, too, is finding which grade is correct by application.

 In many companies, engineers have to search manually to discover what metals they require for particular applications.
 Hours can be spent deliberating over information on heat treatment, weldability and machinability, delaying projects while the costs mount.
 In addition, human error inherent in any complicated data input can yield incorrect results, which cost heavily in wasted time and materials, delays, reputation and customer retention – not to mention compensation should products cause damage and fatalities.